nordcraftengine/documentation/docs/video-tutorials/index.md

 ---
 title: Video tutorials
-description: Learn how to build for The Web ih Nordcraft.
+description: Learn how to build for The Web in Nordcraft.
 Build along in real-time with our Head of Developer Education, Salma Alam-Naylor.
 ---

 # Video tutorials